JamesBullin/Eng65/Data/02. Introduction to Entity Framework & EF Database First Model/README.md

 `Scaffold-DbContext 'Data Source=(localdb)\MSSQLLocalDB;Initial Catalog=Northwind;Integrated Security=True;Connect Timeout=30;Encrypt=False;TrustServerCertificate=False;ApplicationIntent=ReadWrite;MultiSubnetFailover=False' Microsoft.EntityFrameworkCore.SqlServer`

 By default you will scaffold all the tables.
 To specify just the Customers and Orders tables, end with "-Tables Customers, Orders".

+`Scaffold-Dbcontext` Generates code for a `DbContext` and entity types for a database.
+In order for `Scaffold-DbContext` to generate an entity type, the database table must have a primary key.

+The connection string contains the information that the provider need to know to be able to establish a connection to the database or the data file.

 ### Examine the generated code